Our Working Principles

 We believe we have to take direct action to halt further destruction wreaked by the rigged unjust food system owned and controlled by huge multinational companies.

 We believe in and fight for the planet’s health.
 This is our home.
-Food is our source of energy and creativity and the fuel for all human endeavor.
+Food is our source of energy and creativity and the fuel for all human endeavors.
 We need good quality food for the health of our bodies, minds, and spirits.

 We believe in and fight for fairness in food trade and distribution.
 Our objective is to work from the grassroots level of our local community and spread the good news about the food we promote and distribute.